 Summer 2018 #60

-If you would like to join the IWA, and receive your members copy of the welsh agenda, please join us here.
+If you would like to join the IWA, and receive your members copy of the welsh agenda as soon as it is published, please join us here.

 Previous editions of the welsh agenda are available for free download and to buy here.